 1) rinse dal (1 cup toor dal/arhar dal in this case) as usual and soak in water minimum for an hour or two.

 3) test a small amount, mash between fingers to check if it is soft.
+If not, boil a little longer.
 At this point, you can use it for cooking right away, or let cool and store in refrigerator for 3 days, or freeze in small amounts and store for months, like so:

 And then mix the boiled (or pressure cooked) dal with the vegetables.